pkp/vagrant/README.md

 ## Configuration

-By default this image is configured to set up the `master` branch of OJS.
+By default this image is configured to set up the `stable-3_1_2` branch of OJS.
 You can choose OMP, or another branch, by editing the Vagrantfile and editing the `args` part of `vm.config.provision`.
 For example, use `omp stable-3_1_2` to test the OMP 3.1.2 stable branch.